Non-asymptotic estimation of risk measures using stochastic gradient Langevin dynamics: Rates for the average value at risk

 \section{Rates for the average value at risk}

-This section is dedicated to the proofs of Theorems \ref{thm:avar} and \ref{thm:avar.conc}.
+This section is dedicated to the proof of Theorem \ref{thm:avar}.
 We will start by some preliminary considerations allowing us to introduce ideas used in the proofs.
-The details of the proofs will be given in the subsections \ref{sec:proof.thm.avar} and \ref{sub.sec.conc.avar}.
+The details of the proofs will be given in the subsection \ref{sec:proof.thm.avar}.